dortania/OpenCore-Install-Guide/post-install/nvram.md

 Last edited: January 13, 2020

-So this section is for those who don't have native NVRAM, the most common hardware to have incompatible native NVRAM with macOS areX99 and some X299 series chipsets:
+So this section is for those who don't have native NVRAM, the most common hardware to have incompatible native NVRAM with macOS are X99 and some X299 series chipsets:

 * X99
 * X299